 Comforting, classic creamy mushroom soup made with a few flavorful additions to make it the best.
 This creamy soup is made with three types of mushrooms and fresh sage.
 It’s simple, hearty and guaranteed to please every mushroom lover.

-Well, maybe it’s not “officially” a cold season, but it is at my house.
-We’ve been hit and we’ve been hit hard.
+Oh no, it’s officially cold season and my house is being hit pretty hard.
 Little man and I can’t get over an annoying cold for two weeks now.
 It’s been hot tea and soup for us every day.
-You can imagine that the same chicken noodle can get quite tiring after having it two days in a row.
+Chicken noodle can get quite tiring after having it two days in a row.
 That’s why I’ve been mixing business and pleasure and making a different soup for us every other day.

-My little man’s favorite soups are Pasta E Figiole and Stuffed Pepper Soups and I love me some Spicy Meatball and Gnocchi soup.
-Along with those, I had to throw in classics like Chicken Noodle and this Creamy Mushroom Soup.
-Let me tell you, this mushroom soup is the best.
+Some of our favorites soups have been Pasta E Figiole and Stuffed Pepper Soups and of course, Spicy Meatball and Gnocchi soup.
+My new favorite comfort soup is this Creamy Mushroom Soup, and let me tell you, this mushroom soup is the best.
 My family and I might be a little biased but when my mom told me she loved it, I know it must be true.
-My mom is quite picky when it comes to food, being a chef herself, so her compliment about what I create goes a long way.
+She is quite picky when it comes to food, being a chef herself, so her compliment about what I create goes a long way.

 Don’t forget to sign up for email, so you won’t miss any new recipes.